Hey Jude, don’t Make it Bad

 echoes of pentecost Day 21 — May 11, 2025

-Jude, “a slave of Jesus Christ and a brother of James” (Jude 1:1a, NLT) wrote the second last book of the Bible – a short and forceful letter warning against ungodly people who have wormed their way in.
-(Jude 1:4).
-His epistle is an exhortation unlike any others; it is a call to fight for the faith by delighting in God through love and mercy.
+Jude, “a slave of Jesus Christ and a brother of James” (Jude 1:1a, NLT) wrote the second last book of the Bible – a short and forceful letter warning against ungodly people who have wormed their way in (Jude 1:4).
+His epistle is an exhortation unlike any others; it is a call to fight for the faith by delighting in God through love and mercy, a message that continues to shape the mission of illumiNations Asia.

 But Jude’s appeal to contend earnestly for the faith (Jude 1:3) rings hollow for Christians from minority language groups in linguistically rich regions like Southeast Asia.
-Without Scripture accessible in their native tongues, what verses are they going to use to build themselves up in faith?
+Without Scripture accessible in their native tongues, what verses are they going to use to build themselves up in faith, a challenge echoed across many Impact Stories and reflections shared during Week 3 devotionals?

 Jude also confronted false teachings in his time.
-Many Southeast Asian Christians, living in the shadows of another dominant religion, become increasingly susceptible to syncretism and misinterpretations when they lack God’s Word in their own language.
-Jude’s exhortation — “build“ yourselves up in the most holy faith by praying in the Holy Spirit” (Jude 1:20b, NLT) — is hampered when the foundational messages of faith are linguistically barricaded.
+Many Southeast Asian Christians, living in the shadows of another dominant religion, become increasingly susceptible to syncretism and misinterpretations when they lack God’s Word in their own language, a concern often explored through faith and inspiration stories and highlighted during movements like Pentecost 2025.
+Jude’s exhortation — “build yourselves up in the most holy faith by praying in the Holy Spirit” (Jude 1:20b, NLT) — is hampered when the foundational messages of faith are linguistically barricaded.
 How can one “keep yourselves safe in God’s love” (Jude 1:21b, NLT) when verses remain distant echoes?

-If you have ever seen an ethnic minority Christian fleeing conflict or natural disaster, clutching a battered Bible in an unfamiliar mainstream language, unable to fully grasp the nuances of God’s Word, yet unwilling to give it up… it is one individual too many deserving of Scripture in his or her native tongue.
+If you have ever seen an ethnic minority Christian fleeing conflict or natural disaster, clutching a battered Bible in an unfamiliar mainstream language, unable to fully grasp the nuances of God’s Word, yet unwilling to give it up, a reality reflected in stories from Impact Stories in Indonesia, it is one individual too many deserving of Scripture in his or her native tongue.

-Will you give a verse today to ensure that the “faith that was once for all entrusted to God’s holy people” (Jude 1:3, NLT) is understood by all of God’s children in the language God Himself gifted them?
+Will you give a verse today to ensure that the “faith that was once for all entrusted to God’s holy people” (Jude 1:3, NLT) is understood by all of God’s children in the language God Himself gifted them, a calling embraced by those who join the movement and support access through giving initiatives, and affirmed by global conversations on Scripture access led by organizations such as the Wycliffe Global Alliance?

 Mother Tongue Translators’ Earnest Sharing

-Two mother tongue translators (MTTs) on the Dumas* translation team recently shared their thoughts about the project and its impact.
+Two mother tongue translators (MTTs) on the Dumas* translation team recently shared their thoughts about the project and its impact, experiences similar to those highlighted in Continuing to Sow in Different Ways.

 The first MTT reflected: “The experience of translating the Old Testament has helped me to study God’s Word in a much deeper way.
 I reflect on the stories I read and learn to apply in life the messages they carry.”